txhammer68/plasma-Lockscreen-nest-hub/readme.md

 ![Image of Lockscreen](lockscreen.gif)

 ### How it works:
-kscreenlocker does not allow internet acesss, so this is a workaround using local files as JS variables <br/>
+For security reasons, kscreenlocker does not allow internet acesss, this is a hack using local files as JS variables <br/>
 Modified Breeze plasma qml files to get the desired effects.
 Designed for 1920x1080 screens. <br/>
 Using javacript node and python to create JS variables written to file system <br/>
 The JS variables are used within qml losckreen files and systemd scripts to update them. <br/>